ziolai/ventura-modeling/README.md

 We intend to use the programming language [Julia](julialang.org) as coding environment.
 The motivation for adopting Julia will hopefully become clear as the course evolves.

+## Section 3:/ Schedule for the week

+1. Monday, November 12th: Introduction - Orientation;
+2. Tuesday, November 13th, morning: divisions in group;
+3. Tuesday, November 13th, afternoon through Friday, November 19th, morning: work on the assignment in groups;
+4. Friday, November 19th, afternoon: documentation of the week;

-## Section 3:/ Approach
+## Section 4:/ Overall Approach

-In this assignment we will build
+We plan to develop the assignment in various directions as outlined below.

-1. find recent (max 15 years old) literature that is relevant to this project: explain what you like about the paper and why it is relevant to this project: examples include
+1. Find recent (max 15 years old) literature that is relevant to this project.
+Explain what you like about the paper and why it is relevant to this project.
+Examples are given below.
+The list can be extended with literature on modeling of impact on plates, multi-material plates, (non-) linear elastic deformations, random vibrations and treatment of measured data;

 a.
 [Weight optimization and structural analysis of an electric bus chassis frame](https://www.sciencedirect.com/science/article/pii/S2214785320355140?casa_token=HlzlJ0993vUAAAAA:q5hjucXOSQ-QCBk4f7RWKF72Od2-pR9jh7EkY3XdojPWX0jjcEOU_4RWW7IKLDFIqy_NRx7vxWs): mode shape, steel vs. alumunium;